-Christy LaFlamme has always been fascinated by the multidisciplinary application of biology, chemistry, mathematics and physics to study biomedicine.
-Her desire to conduct research at the intersection of various disciplines and to translate those scientific discoveries into practical solutions to biomedical problems is what led her to St. Jude.
+Christy LaFlamme has always been fascinated by the multidisciplinary application of biology, chemistry, mathematics and computer science to study biomedicine.
+Her desire to conduct research at the intersection of various disciplines and to translate those scientific discoveries into solutions to biomedical problems is what led her to St. Jude.

 “Coming from a family with a deep-rooted passion for helping children, I am excited to be a part of the ongoing effort at St. Jude to eliminate catastrophic childhood illnesses,” she says.
-“I am determined to be at the forefront of scientific discovery in order to contribute to the development of improved diagnostics and treatments for pediatric diseases.”
+“I am determined to be at the forefront of scientific discovery in order to contribute to increasing our understanding of pediatric diseases to

 Hometown: Palm Beach Gardens, Florida

 Levy J, LaFlamme C, Tsaprailis G, Crynen G, and Page D. Dyrk1a mutations cause undergrowth of cortical pyramidal neurons via dysregulated mTOR signaling.
 Biol Psychiatry April 3, 2021; S00006-3223(21): 00079-2.